-The Master of Science in Occupational Therapy (MSOT) is a full-time 74-credit program designed to prepare graduates to practice as an entry-level generalist.
+The Master of Science in Occupational Therapy (MSOT) Program is a full-time, seated, 6 semester, 80 credit hour degree program designed to prepare graduates to practice as an entry-level generalist.
+This program offers hands-on learning opportunities in the classroom, clinical, and community settings.
 Graduates of the program are eligible to take the National Board for Certification in Occupational Therapy certification examination.
-The program is 2.5 years full time and includes twenty-four weeks of full-time clinical fieldwork.
-Entry into the Master of Science in Occupational Therapy (MSOT) degree program requires a bachelor's degree or 90 college credits and prerequisite courses.
+This program is 30 months full time, with one summer semester break, and includes twenty-four weeks of full-time clinical fieldwork.
+Entry into the MSOT Program requires a bachelor's degree or 70 college credits and prerequisite courses.